plrguez/fuse-od-source/Platform/readme.txt

 - **Button mapping**:
   Map buttons to ZX Spectrum keys or Nothing.
 By default all buttons are mapped to Nothing.

-When both mappings, "GCW0 Joystick 1" or "GCW0 Keyboard", are enabled at the same time only "GCW0 Joystick 1" will work.
+When both mappings, "GCW0 Joystick 1" and "GCW0 Keyboard", are enabled at the same time only "GCW0 Joystick 1" will work.

 When you choose any 'Type' other than "None" in "GCW0 Joystick 1" or "GCW0 Keyboard", some buttons may lose their original functionality if they are mapped to joystick fire or to keyboard keys.
 `Select`, `Start`, `L1` and `R1` buttons have functionanility that may be lost.